Bubble Theory Dog Training: Best Explaination 2024

 Using the bubble theory in dog training starts with a structured plan.
 It focuses on the dog’s comfort and confidence.
 By respecting their “bubble,” trainers can introduce new things slowly.
 This lets the dog lead and build trust in training.

-1. Observe the dog’s comfort zone: Start by watching your dog’s body language and behavior.
+1. Observe the dog’s comfort zone: Begin by observing your pet’s movements, as well as his behavior.
 Find out their “bubble” – the space they feel safest in.

 2. Introduce new stimuli slowly: Slowly add new sights, sounds, or interactions.
 Watch how your dog reacts.
-Make sure these new things stay within their comfort zone.
+Be sure that these new items remain within their comfort zone.

 3. Reinforce positive behaviors: When your dog acts calm and confident, reward them right away.
 Use treats or praise.
 This builds trust and encourages good behavior.